 Hiking around Sunshine Meadows is easily done with kids – toddlers even.
 I’m always attuned to if people are actually having fun while hiking (or just pretending to) and none of the kids we came across seemed to be whining.

 More tellingly, none of the parents seemed on the edge of losing it.
 If that isn’t an endorsement for an approachable family hike, I don’t know what is.

 I suppose I like hiking around here so much because there’s not a lot of up and down.
 Yeah, I’ll admit it, I’m a bit of a slacker.
 I love how it’s mainly flat, but you still get these incredible views.
 Around each of the lakes are benches and scenic spots so you can ‘gram and capture the larches to your heart’s content.

 Lucky me, I was packing up some summer items before we set off, so I had the foresight to bring a picnic blanket and mugs.
 Hot chocolate is always a good idea when you’re hiking in autumn (or anytime, really) as the wind can get chilly.
-Since I forgot to bring snacks people besides me will eat, it was an excellent energy booster.
+Since I forgot to bring snacks (that people besides me would eat), it was an excellent energy booster.